-2.3 Performance estimation on ARM Cortex-M0 and M4
+2.3 Performance estimation on ARM Cortex-M4

-For the performance estimation of Newhope on ARM Cortex-M0 and M4 microcontrollers we refer to the implementation of Newhope-Usenix by Alkim, Jakubeit, and Schwabe [10].
-Their work shows that an implementation of Newhope-Usenix can outperform an implementation of Curve25519 [21] for the
+For the performance estimation of NewHope on ARM Cortex-M4 microcontrollers we refer to "m4" implementation of NewHope1024-CCA-KEM included in pqm4 [89], which improves on the implementation of NewHope-Usenix by Alkim, Jakubeit, and Schwabe described in [10].
+Cycle counts and stack usage are given in Table 7.